Last line of the last song

 Backstage on the bus, Tucson, 2019.
 Lisa Kristofferson photo

 I saw his power elsewhere as well.
-In the humility known only to a select few, who have surpassed superlatives only to find their true selves on the other side.
+In the humility known only to a select few, who have surpassed superlatives only to find their true selves on the other side of greatness.

 His heroism was the real kind.
 Not created on a green screen, but forged from faults and fears and finding what it took to stare them down.